 The seven star or plum blossom needle seems a lot like a traditional tattooing tool, being a small hammer with several short needles on the end.
 The ancient method of creating this tool, to bind a bundle of sewing needles around a bamboo handle (McCann, 2014, p.53), sounds even more like a traditional tattooing needle.
 The use of tattooing to mark a principle for continuous contemplation is not unheard of either.
 Yu (2012: 196) documents the use of tattooing the face with words, not only as a punishment for criminals, but also self-inflicted with the word “chastity” by a woman who vowed not to remarry.
 It may follow that a topic that needed equally constant attention but which would hopefully improve and not be needed for life, such as an emotionally based illness, might be marked in a way that has all the process of a tattoo, bringing the mind constantly to the attention of the mark by sight and feeling, minus the ink that makes it permanent.
 If the problem was a chronic one inks could have be been used as permanent reminders of points that need frequent treatment for pain control wherever the person may be, as has been reported in several ancient mummies whose skin has been preserved (Dorfer et al, 1999) although in most cases this would be an admission that the illness is incurable.
 Better that it is marked temporarily and fades as it heals so it can be forgotten about once healed.

-An alternative tool for this type of treatment is the three edged needle, which is a solid metal shaft with a triangular shaped head said to be derived from the lance needle mentioned in the Ling Shu, but the ones I have found available today are so blunt they are unlikely to be effective as a lancet without considerable force and pain.
+An alternative tool for this type of treatment is the three edged needle, which is a solid metal shaft with a triangular shaped head said to be derived from the lance needle mentioned in the Ling Shu, but the ones I have found available today are so blunt they are unlikely to be effective as a lancet without considerable force and pain and a large gauge regular needle often seem to work better.
 They can be used like a fine sculpting tool, held like a pencil and scraping one of the edges or the tip against the skin until some irritation or bleeding occurs in a small area, essentially a controlled, superficial scratch.
 The connection between sculpture and tattooing is not unusual too with the traditional Maori technique for tā moko facial tattooing using a chisel (uhi) and having designs inspired by whakairo wood carving (Higgins, 2013).
 Chinese medicine has similarly inspired tools with a “chisel needle” being one of the nine needles in the Ling shu used for treating the more superficial Sinew channels, now replaced with a “chiseling technique” using a regular needle, and Gua sha and the gentler paediatric Shonishin employing scraping methods too.

 The key point is that the procedure works as a means of making the Luo meditation an embodied practice and not physiologically through the release of blood.
 Whether the ancients knew this is pure speculation, especially in a culture that drew no mind-body split, but knowing this today helps us develop more refined methods suitable for the modern world to achieve the result.